alvarosantamariagomez/sari/examples/README.md

 The files contained in this folder were downloaded after the analysis of some real time series.

-Example 1: GNSS & earthquakes
+Example 1: GNSS & earthquakes (warning: long computation time)
 <a href="SPOTGINS_CONZ00CHL.enu_East.sari" target="_blank" download>SPOTGINS_CONZ00CHL.enu_East.sari</a>

 Example 2: GNSS & mass loading